-While in Madison, she will continue her leadership roles in Brazil focused on developing mechanisms to adjust production systems and methodologies for assessing and monitoring the deforestation and degradation to generate more knowledge about traditional farming systems as well as new technologies to improve their efficiency.
-Aline is also interested in analyzing the outcomes of recent public and private policies and change in agricultural sector behavior and its environmental and social impacts, as well as its influence in land use change.
-She aims to more actively participate in the transnational efforts and its relationship with the international agenda of investments and public policy formulation in regards to sustainable agriculture.
+While in Madison, she continued with her leadership roles in Brazil focused on developing mechanisms to adjust production systems and methodologies for assessing and monitoring the deforestation and degradation to generate more knowledge about traditional farming systems as well as new technologies to improve their efficiency.
+Aline was also interested in analyzing the outcomes of public and private policies and change in agricultural sector behavior and its environmental and social impacts, as well as its influence in land use change.
+She aimed to more actively participate in the transnational efforts and its relationship with the international agenda of investments and public policy formulation in regards to sustainable agriculture.

 Where are they Now?